petrikaj/lappaa/lappaa.md

 ### Input Modes

-**Standard** — Full-fidelity microphone capture at 44.1kHz / 32-bit float internal processing.
+**Standard** — Full-fidelity microphone (and camera) capture at 32-bit float internal processing.
 No processing applied to the input signal.

 **Voice Isolation** — Enables Apple's system-level real-time noise filtering and echo cancellation at the OS level before audio enters the recording pipeline.
 Designed for noisy or untreated environments.
-Note: Voice Isolation processes the microphone input only; it is not applied to imported audio files.
+Note: Voice Isolation processes the microphone input only; it is not applied to imported media files.

 ### System Integration